<?xml version="1.0" encoding="UTF-8"?>

 <p>&nbsp;</p>

-<p>The post <a rel="nofollow" href="https://mcdaniel.hu/philosophy-motion/">Philosophy in motion</a> appeared first on <a rel="nofollow" href="https://mcdaniel.hu">McDaniel College Budapest</a>.</p>
+<p>The post <a rel="nofollow" href="https://mcdaniel.hu/city-strangers-finding-people-budapest/">In a city of strangers, finding your people in Budapest</a> appeared first on <a rel="nofollow" href="https://mcdaniel.hu">McDaniel College Budapest</a>.</p>

 ]]></content:encoded>